marinalexandruradu/License-Generator/README.md

 The application also allows you to generate multiple keys.
 Just input the number and these will be written in a text file near the executable

 ![image](https://user-images.githubusercontent.com/13455334/112224557-1a28c680-8c34-11eb-8ec2-cdc2d2abe870.png)

+Disclaimer: This project is only meant for teaching purposes, this is not the most secure way to handle licenses in your installer.
+Idealy this must be handled from the application itself, not the MSI.
+Use at your own risk, I will not be held responsible for any "breaches" in your installers.